 When I’m facilitating training programs on motivation to business leaders, I am often asked about where the line resides between dark psychological tactics and ethical influence and persuasion tactics?
 Some of these people fully admit that they use these practices often or that their organizations require them to use dark practices as a part of the company’s processes to get and maintain customers.

-This is truly unfortunate and although leads to short-term sales and revenue, will ultimately lead to distrust, poor business practice, poor employee loyalty, and long-term less successful business outcomes.
+This is truly unfortunate, and although leading to short-term sales and revenue, will ultimately lead to distrust, poor business practices, poor employee loyalty, and over the long-term less successful business outcomes.

-To differentiate between motivation and persuasion tactics that are dark and that are ethical, it’s important to assess your intent.
-We must ask ourselves if the tactics we are using have an intention to help the other person?
-It is okay for the intention to be to help you as well, but if it’s solely for your benefit you can easily fall into dark and unethical practices.
+To differentiate between those motivation and persuasion tactics that are dark and those that are ethical, it’s important to assess your intent.
+We must ask ourselves if the tactics that we are using have an intention to help the other person?
+It is okay for the intention to be to help you as well, but if it’s solely for your benefit, you can easily fall into dark and unethical practices.

 Having a mutually beneficial or a “win-win” outcome should be the goal.
 However, you must be honest with yourself and your belief that the other person will truly benefit.
 An example of this is a salesperson who believes everyone will benefit from his product and life will be much better for the customer because of the purchase.
 A salesperson with this mentality can easily fall into using dark tactics to move the person to buy and use an “ends justifies the means” mentality.
 This opens the person up to any and all tactics to get the sale.

-We can ask ourselves a few questions to assess our intention along with our motivation and persuasion tactics.
+We can ask ourselves the following questions to assess our intention along with our motivation and persuasion tactics:

 - What is my goal for this interaction?
 Who benefits and how?

 - Do I feel good about how I am approaching the interaction?